abeltran10/todocine_backend/README.md

 | BearerAuth |  |

 ### [POST] /usuarios/{userId}/listas
-**Create a new movie list**
+**Create a new list of movies**

-Registers a new movie list associated with the specified user.
+Registers a new list of movies associated with the specified user.

 #### Parameters